emqxarchive/emqx-docs-en/source/design.rst

 | {stop, NewAcc}  | Return Acc and Break   |
 +-----------------+------------------------+

 The input arguments for a callback function depends on the types of hook.
-Checkout the `emq_plugin_template`_ project to see the hook examples in detail.
+Checkout the `emqx_plugin_template`_ project to see the hook examples in detail.

 Hook Implementation
 -------------------